harrypuuter/NanoTreeProducer/README.md

 ```
 ./resubmit.py -c mutau -y 2017
 ```
 Note: this submission works for the Sun Grid Engine (SGE) system of PSI Tier3 with `qsub`.
-For other batch systems, one needs to create their own version of `submit.sh` and `psibatch_runner.sh`.
+For other batch systems, one needs to create their own version of `submit.sh` and `submit_SGE.sh`.

 ### Examples